smouksassi/coveffectsplot/README.md

 ### Running Information
-Make sure to have all required packages installed code to install pacakges from CRAN and or github is below:
+Make sure to have all required packages installed code to install packages from CRAN and or github is below:

 ```
 install.packages("devtools")